-- New information obtained during the period. - Results obtained from forest rehabilitation and conservation activities - Experience in the implementation of the Buffer Zone Plan and Cooperative Fire Management Plan - Changes in national or state policies - Results of Research and Development undertaken in the area.
+- New information obtained during the period. - Results obtained from Conservation studies undertaken - Results of Research and Development and Valuation undertaken in the area.

-The plan will undergo further revision at the end of the planning period in 2020.
+The plan will undergo revision at the end of the planning period in 2020.
 A new resource assessment and evaluation of the past management (2014 - 2020) will be undertaken and new plan formulated.